microcat/pipeline/demos/native-paint/readme.txt

 There are some minor differences in function names/etc between this and the non-native Glitter implementation, as the native implementation mirrors the HTML canvas element API as closely as possible.
+Additionally, the native implementation currently only allows drawing on background (no onContent).

+Both button-demo and text-demo manually animate the "shapes" being painted by updating, redrawing, sleeping for frame length, and repeating, as for now, the sizes, positions, etc of the shapes (ripples for button, rectangles for text) need to be global so that they can be accessed within the custom paint function.
+Ideally this can be replaced with custom properties in the future.